appnet-org/appnet/README.md

 More information can be found via the [Kubebuilder Documentation](https://book.kubebuilder.io/introduction.html) -->

 ## Reference
-Please consider citing our paper if you find AppNet related to your research.
+Please consider citing our papers if you find AppNet related to your research.
 ```bibtex
 @inproceedings{applicationdefinednetworks,
   title={Application Defined Networks},